Documentation

 The field is_abuser

-is true if the IP address committed abusive actions, which was the case
+if the IP address has committed abusive actions, as

 flag.